tommallama/CSharp-PID/README.md

 ## Limitation
 Implementing anti-windup in the final discrete form would prove quite the effort.
-Consider another form if you need an aggressive integrator and/or windup will be an issue.
+Consider another form if you need an aggressive integrator and/or if windup will be an issue.

 ## Constructor
 ```cs